vmanali/SnapShot/README.md

 ### How to run Cypress

+Run this command on the terminal to execute the regression pack and display the test results on the cypress dashboard -

+- `npx cypress run --record --key e92510be-a37f-4ac5-ba0e-60c0be92d422`

+After the run finishes on the terminal, there is a dashboard link provided at the end on the run.
+Copy paste this link in the browser and use the below credentials to login to the cypress dashboard and view the results -

+mvcypressdashboard@gmail.com/Dashboard123

+OR

-Run this command on the terminal to execute all e2e tests configured as part of regression pack -
+Use this command on the terminal to execute all e2e tests configured as part of regression pack -

 - `Cypress_tags=regression npx cypress run`

 Test results are displayed on the terminal and screenshots and videos are also created under the path cypress/screenshots and cypress/videos after executing this run

 OR

+Simply run -

 - `npm run cypress:open`